markthomas93/2013-Sep-HR-ML-sprint/README.md

 ##### Problem Analysis

 * The data you'll be working with is in ```train.csv```
-* Understand the data by using Excel, google spreadsheet or a similar tool.
+* Understand the data by using Excel, Google spreadsheets, or a similar tool.
 Pivot tables are extremely helpful here.
 Determine:
   * Percent of people who survived by sex
   * Percent of people who survived by class
   * Percent of people who survived by age